jbowes/cl-eye-catching-uis/slides/cl-eye-catching-uis.md

 ## Just how bad things can go

+XXX: fill me in
 ---

 # How can we tell what is supported?

+XXX: fill me in
 --

 ## Env vars

+XXX: fill me in
 --

 ## terminfo

+XXX: fill me in
 --

 ## Rely on the user :(

+XXX: fill me in
 ---

 # Handling Windows